innoq/ml-ops.org/content/phase-zero.md

     + Accuracy.
  + What is the meaning of model prediction errors such as *false positives* and *false negatives*?
  + What is our test data?
- + How big should be our test data to be confident that the ML model performs well?
+ + How much test data do we need to be confident that the ML model performs well?

 ### Decisions

-After specification the ML task, Feature engineering, and the evaluation details, the next is to specify:
+After completing the ML task, Feature engineering, and the evaluation details, the next is to specify:

 + How are prediction used to make decisions?
-+ How the end-user interacts with the model predictions?
++ How does the end-user or the system interacts with the model predictions?
-    + e.g. What happens if the incoming e-mail is classified as "spam"?
+    + e.g. What happens if the user gets a list of product recommendations?
+What happens if the incoming e-mail is classified as "spam"?
 + Are there *hidden costs* in decision making, such as *human in the loop*?

-Such information is required to decide later how to deploy the ML model.
+Such information is required to later decide on how to deploy the ML model.

 ### Making Predictions

 This block includes information about when we make a prediction on new inputs.

-+ When predictions should be available?
++ When should predictions be available?
-+ Are predictions made *on the fly* for each data point or for a *batch* of the input data?
-+ How computationally complex could the *model inference* get in the application?
-+ Is there *human in the loop* to support in making predictions?

-For example:

    + New predictions are made each time when the user opens the app, such as recommendations.
    + New predictions are made on request.
    + New predictions are made on schedule.
++ Are predictions made *on the fly* for each data point or for a *batch* of the input data?
++ How computationally complex could the *model inference* get in the application?
++ Is there a *human in the loop* to support in making predictions?

 ### Collecting Data

-Related to the *Making Predictions*, the *Collecting Data* block gathers the information about the new data that should be collected in order to re-train the ML model.
-In this way, we specify how we prevent the *ML model decay* phenomena.
+Related to the *Making Predictions*, the *Collecting Data* block gathers information about new data that should be collected in order to re-train the ML model.
+In this way, we specify how we prevent the *ML model decay* phenomenon.
 Further questions to answer in this block are:

- + (If required,) How do we label the new data?
+ + How do we label the new data?
- + How expensive is to collect new data?
+ + How expensive is it to collect new data?
+ + How expensive is it to process rich media like images, sound, or video?
  + Is there *human in the loop* for the manual cleaning and labelling of the incoming data?

 ### Building Models
-Tightly related to the previous block, the *Building Models* answers questions regarding updating the ML models, because different ML tasks will require different frequency of model re-training:
+Tightly related to the previous block, the *Building Models* answers questions regarding updating the ML models, because different ML tasks require different frequencies of model re-training:

  + How often the model should be retrained?
     + e.g. hourly, weekly, or with every new data point.
  + What are the *hidden costs* for model re-training?
     + e.g. do we use cloud resources to perform such tasks?
- + What is the price policy of the cloud vendor?
+    + what is the price policy of the cloud vendor?
-    + e.g. how should we perform hardware cost estimation?
+    + how should we perform hardware cost estimation?
     + common *Cloud Pricing Calculators* are [Google Cloud Calculator](https://cloud.google.com/products/calculator), [Amazon ML Pricing](https://docs.aws.amazon.com/machine-learning/latest/dg/pricing.html),[ Microsoft Azure Calculator](https://azure.microsoft.com/en-in/pricing/calculator/)
- + How long will take to re-train the model?
+ + How long will it take to re-train the model?
  + How do we deal with the scaling issues of cloud operations as they can be more complex and costly?
  + Do we plan for change in the tech stack?
     + e.g. how can we deal with the tech stack evolution as new tools and development workflows are emerging in the modern AI?